Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 2: Application Layer (4 LHrs).md

 - Limited scalability as the host can become a bottleneck.
 - High latency for remote clients due to centralized processing.

-**Diagram**: [Insert a diagram showing a central host connected to multiple dumb terminals via a network.]

 ### 2. Client-Based Architectures
 Client-based architectures place most processing on the client, with the server primarily providing data storage.